rudecs/openvcloud/docs/Sysadmin/Images/Creating_new_Windwos_Image.md

 ### Now you are ready for creating the image

   - First start virt-manager

   ![](win-cloud-image-01.png)

   ![](win-cloud-image-02.png)

   - Then choose memory and CPU settings that suits you then hit **Forward**

   - For the storage browse and choose the windows-2012.qcow2 image your created earlier, then click **Forward**

   ![](win-cloud-image-03.png)

-  - Then clcick **Finish** and start installing the image
+  - Then click **Finish** and start installing the image

 ### After finishing the installation of the image, and shutting the machine down

 From Add Hardware:

 * First add **New Storage** and make sure that the Bus type is VirtIO

   ![](win-cloud-image-04.png)

 * Second add **Network** device and make sure that the device model is VirtIO

   ![](win-cloud-image-05.png)